jonrau1/AWS-CodePipeline-TerraformCICD-Workshop/README.md

-# AWS-TerraformRemoteState-Workshop
+# AWS CodePipeline & Terraform CI/CD Workshop
-#### Proof of Concept demonstrating how to build resources to store Terraform State and provide State Locking on AWS via S3 (Object Storage) and DynamoDB (Managed NoSQL DB)
+#### Proof of Concept demonstrating how to Configure Terraform, Create a Remote Backend, Create your CI/CD Infrastructure and Perform Deployments from your SCM into AWS via CodePipeline & CodeCommit
 These Terraform scripts will allow you to build the needed resources to store your Terraform State Files in a versioned, durable backend (AWS S3) as well as provide State Locking via a Manged NoSQL Database (AWS DynamoDB).
 This allows you to share your Terraform States, as well as lock the state to prevent unapproved changes or overwrites to your codified infrastructure.
+The sub-repo's will allow you to build out the backend infrastructure locally, then initiate the new backend and migrate your local *.tfstate into a path and file you specifiy.
-The sub-repo's will allow you to build out the backend infrastructure locally, then initiate the new backend and migrate your local *.tfstate into a path and file you specifiy
+Following successful setup of your S3 Backend, you can then create and deploy your codified infrastructure needed for CI/CD via AWS CodePipeline, CodeBuild and a SCM of your choosing (Github or CodeCommit)

 ## Getting Started